dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### gmlpos

-The gmlpos attribute contains the latitude and longitude of the location of the party at the time of the conversation start.
+The gmlpos parameter contains the latitude and longitude of the location of the party at the time of the conversation start.
-This attribute contains a value of the same format as the gml:pos element defined in section 3.2 of the [PIDF-LO] PIDF.
+This parameter contains a value of the same format as the gml:pos element defined in section 3.2 of the [PIDF-LO] PIDF.

 * gmlpos: "String" (optional)

 ### civicaddress Object

 The civicaddress object is optional and contains civic address information about the location for the party.
-It MAY contain any or all of the following attributes: country, a1, a2, a3, a4, a5, a6, prd, pod, sts, hno, hns, lmk, loc, flr, nam, pc as defined in section 2.2.1 of [GEOPRIV].
+It MAY contain any or all of the following parameters: country, a1, a2, a3, a4, a5, a6, prd, pod, sts, hno, hns, lmk, loc, flr, nam, pc as defined in section 2.2.1 of [GEOPRIV].
-The values of all of these attributes are of type String.
+The values of all of these parameters are of type String.
-Note that the attribute names MUST be in lower case when contained in the civicaddress object even though they are in upper case in [GEOPRIV].
+Note that the parameter names MUST be in lower case when contained in the civicaddress object even though they are in upper case in [GEOPRIV].

 Do we need RFC6848 civic address extensions?